Alternative Local Activities and Attractions

 Booked by Arrangement

-Activities such as cycling can be arranged via hiring bicycles in Fort William (13 miles); riding and trekking including past Castle Stalker can be arranged at the Lettershuna Riding Centre in Appin (23 Miles).
+Activities such as cycling can be arranged via hiring bicycles in Fort William (13 miles); riding and trekking including past Castle Stalker can be arranged at the Lettershuna Riding Centre in Appin (23 miles).
 It is extremely easy to arrange private boat charters in the Fort William area for family cruises to see the local wildlife, historical scenery and features, additionally scuba diving days for amateurs or competent divers are also available locally.

 There are four local golf courses within one hour's drive of Conaglen House.
 Namely, the 9-hole ‘Dragon’s Tooth Golf Course’ in Ballachulish (9 miles); the 18-hole Fort William Golf Course (15 miles); the 9-hole ‘Spean Bridge Golf Course’ (23 miles) and the 9-hole Traigh Golf Course in Arisaig (38 miles).

-Nevis Range, situated 6 miles north of Fort William which offers excellent skiing opportunities when the weather permits and during spring and summer months a mountain gondola trip available all year, up Aonach Mor to an altitude of 2150ft.
+Nevis Range, situated 6 miles north of Fort William which offers excellent skiing opportunities when the weather permits and during spring and summer months a mountain gondola trip available all year, up Aonach Mor to an altitude of 2,150 feet.
 Enthusiastic mountain bikers can hire a bike and descend the 2,000 feet World Championship Downhill Track between May and September.

 Indoor Ice Climbing Wall